excid3/esbuild-rails/README.md

 # 🛤 esbuild-rails

-Rails plugin for Esbuild for easy imports of Stimulus controllers, ActionCable channels, and other Javascript.
+Esbuild Rails plugin for easy imports of Stimulus controllers, ActionCable channels, and other Javascript.

 This package is designed to be used with [jsbundling-rails](https://github.com/rails/jsbundling-rails).